Would you like to travel Europe cheap?

 Zakopane resort town in Poland © Nightman1965 / Adobe Stock

 The best place to stay if you're looking to hike in this area is the small resort town of Zakopane.
-From here there is an easy minibus that takes hikers to Palenica Bialczanska parking lot where the trail starts.
+From here there is an easy minibus that takes hikers to the Palenica Bialczanska parking lot where the trail starts.
 The start of the hiking trail is easy.
 Towards Morskie Oko the trail is mostly paved road and if you're looking to save your legs there is also an option of a horse carriage ride during this part of the trail.

 If you're not interested in hiking and just want to see the lake, this is all you have to do.
 The walk up the hill isn't too steep but can take up to 2 hours to walk.
 Believe me when I say it's completely worth it.
-The scenic views will take your breath away.
-There is also a small hut here serving refreshments with a seating area so you can grab a cup of coffee and just take in your majestic surroundings.
+The scenic views of High Tatras will take your breath away.

-From here you can either head back down or carry on hiking up along red trail leading to Rysy.
+From here you can either head back down or carry on hiking up along the red trail leading to Rysy.
 The closer to the peak you get the more challenging the hike becomes.
 For me, a fairly new hiker, this was too much of a challenge and I was unable to make it to the top of the mountain.

 However, if you want some fantastic views of Morskie Oko it's still worth hiking up to the upper lake which is called Czarny Staw Pod Rysami.